joecorcoran/talks/traits/traits.markdown

 \{a \to m1, b \to m2\} + \{a \to m1, b \to m3\} = \{a \to m1, b \to \top\}
 $$

 ^ Here is a demonstration of composing two method dictionaries and getting a method conflict.
-Notice that in both sets, `a` refers to the same method body, so no problem there.
-But `b` refers to two different method bodies, so we cannot resolve the union of these two sets.
+Notice that in both sets, `a` refers to the same method body `m1`, so there's no conflict.
+But `b` refers to two different method bodies, `m2` and `m3`, so we cannot resolve the union of these two sets.
 The `T` symbol there usually means "top", but in this paper it's just used to refer to any method conflict.
 The reason I included the last three slides is not to intimidate people with maths, but to demonstrate that the mathematical notation in this paper is straightforward.
 If you understood this, you can jump in and read the rest of the paper without any problems.
 Go for it!

 ---